Should You Quit Your Job Before or After Finding Another?

 If you do choose to begin your job search while you’re still employed, think carefully about whether you want to make this news public at work.
 Whether you do this depends entirely upon the type of job you hold, your seniority, and your employer’s needs.
 Most employers aren’t happy to realize that they’re going to have to put the time and money into a hiring search.
-On the plus side, if you are a valued employee or have a significant amount of seniority and / or expertise, your current employer might offer you a raise or incentive in order to keep you on.
+On the plus side, if you are a valued employee or have a significant amount of seniority and/or expertise, your current employer might offer you a raise or incentive in order to entice you to stay.

 Alternatively, you might be able to enlist the support of a key manager with the promise of smoothing the transition for your successor.